 We would like to do this but we have limited capability

 There was also an 'other' option field, where the respondent could still give a free-text response if they had a unique answer to give.
 Respondents were given the ability to select multiple options.

 Having identified the level of implementation of the statements, and any barriers to implementation, participants were also asked for specific information to deepen the understanding of the topic.
 For example, in addition to asking a participant if medication errors are reported in their hospital, and then, if not, why not, they are also asked how many medication errors were reported in the last year and what have they done with the results of any medication error reports.

-SurveyMonkey™ was used as software tool for the survey.
+SurveyMonkey™ was used as the software tool for the survey.
 The EAHP Survey Group decided to use English as the only language for the Survey to facilitate data assessment and to avoid additional costs and possible mistakes hidden in the translations of questions and answers.
-The survey was conducted from October 2015 to mid November 2015.
+The survey was conducted from October 2015 to mid-November 2015.
 National coordinators were involved in tracking of response rates in their country.
 In some countries, the national coordinators were also responsible for the dissemination of survey links.
 When the survey closed, there were a total of 952 responses, the results of which were exported from SurveyMonkey™ for further analysis and reporting.

 Results